-- 8.87 The following reasonable alternatives where appraised: - A Retain policy within the Aligned Core Strategies.
+- 8.88 The following reasonable alternatives where appraised: - A Retain policy within the Aligned Core Strategies.
 This policy conserves and enhances historic environment and assets, requiring decisions have regarding to wider social, cultural, economic and environmental objectives.
 Policy identifies a wide range of historic assets and features which should be conserved and enhanced.
-It also sets out a number of approaches that assist in the protection and enjoyment of the historic environment. - B Recognise the role of heritage led regeneration. - 8.88 A summary of the appraisal of these options against the sustainability objectives is below.
+It also sets out a number of approaches that assist in the protection and enjoyment of the historic environment. - B Recognise the role of heritage led regeneration. - 8.89 A summary of the appraisal of these options against the sustainability objectives is below.
 Appendix D contains a detailed explanation of these appraisals and justifications for the identified effects.

-Policy 11: The Historic Environment Housing Employment and jobs 3.
-Economic structure and innovation Shopping centres Health and well-being Community safety Social inclusion Transport Brownfield land .
-Energy and climate ange .
-Pollution and air quality .
+Table 20.
+Bannary of Folloy TTS Reasonable Alterna 1 1 Policy 11: The Historic Environment 1.
+Housing 2.
+Employment and jobs Economic structure and innovation 4.
+Shopping centres 5.
+Health and well-being 6.
+Community safety 7.
+Social inclusion 8.
+Transport 9.
+Brownfield land 10.
+Energy and climate change 11.
+Pollution and air quality 12.
 Flooding and water quality 13.
-Natural environment, biodiversity and BGI .
+Natural environment, biodiversity and BGI 14.
 Landscape 15.
-Built and historic environment .
-Natural resources and ste management A - Retain policy within the Aligned Core Strategies.
+Built and historic environment 16.
+Natural resources and waste management A - Retain policy within the Aligned Core Strategies.
 This policy conserves and enhances historic environment and assets, requiring decisions have regarding to wider social, cultural, economic and environmental objectives.
 Policy identifies a wide range of historic assets and features which should be conserved and enhanced.
 It also sets out a number of approaches that assist in the protection and enjoyment of the historic environment.
-0 + 2.
-0 inr 0 + 9 0 + 7. σ -6 + 0 Ch 0 0 + 13 bic + 14.
-15. env 0 was B - Recognise the role of heritage led regeneration.
+0 + 0 0 + 0 + 0 + 0 0 0 + + ++ 0 B - Recognise the role of heritage led regeneration.
 0 0 0 0 0 0 + 0 + 0 0 0 0 0 + 0

-- 8.89 The appraisal of the two alternative approaches to Policy 11: The Historic Environment has highlighted the benefits of both options against the objective of the Built and Historic Environment, with Option A scoring a major positive and Option B a minor positive. - 8.90 The appraisal identified that Option A, which would retain the current policy approach, scored minor positives against six objectives and scored one major positive against the objective of the Built and Historic Environment.
+- 8.90 The appraisal of the two alternative approaches to Policy 11: The Historic Environment has highlighted the benefits of both options against the objective of the Built and Historic Environment, with Option A scoring a major positive and Option B a minor positive. - 8.91 The appraisal identified that Option A, which would retain the current policy approach, scored minor positives against six objectives and scored one major positive against the objective of the Built and Historic Environment.
 Option A would have no impact against the remaining objectives.
-This suggests that if the current policy was adopted, it would have a wide and beneficial impact. - 8.91 The appraisal identified that Option B, which recognised the role of heritage led regeneration, scored minor positives against three objectives, which included the objective relating to the Built and Historic Environment.
+This suggests that if the current policy was adopted, it would have a wide and beneficial impact. - 8.92 The appraisal identified that Option B, which recognised the role of heritage led regeneration, scored minor positives against three objectives, which included the objective relating to the Built and Historic Environment.
 It was found that Option B would have no impact against the rest of the objectives.
-This suggests that Option B would have a limited, but beneficial impact if included within the policy approach for Policy 11. - 8.92 In conclusion, retaining the current approach whilst recognising the role of heritage led regeneration would comprise a sustainable strategy for the Historic Environment.
+This suggests that Option B would have a limited, but beneficial impact if included within the policy approach for Policy 11. - 8.93 In conclusion, retaining the current approach whilst recognising the role of heritage led regeneration would comprise a sustainable strategy for the Historic Environment.